surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 Our next release of Surge, "Surge XT", will make a fundamental architectural break with the Surge of versions 1.6 - 1.9, porting to the JUCE framework and changing the plugin ID while adding a variety of new features.
-Here's what's in the nightly as of a3b1018a (July 29 2021)
+Here's what's in the nightly as of  44e123a1eb (Aug 15 2021)

+Note this alpha change log discusses some features which are still incomplete in the alpha.

 - Rename the Plugins
    - The plugins are called "Surge XT" and "Surge XT Effects Bank"
+   - Similarly the user directory is now named "Surge XT"
+   - Please consult the manual for a migration guide from Surge (not written yet)

 - Port to JUCE
   - There are innumerable changes, including basically a rewrite of the entire plugin layer